 Step 1: clean terra cotta pots

-You can use existing terra cotta pots that you already have or purchase them from the home improvement store.
+You can use existing terra cotta pots for this DIY flower pot project that you already have or purchase them from the home improvement store.

 Step 2: prime and paint terra cotta pots